kobalicek/mathpresso/README.md

   mathpresso::Context ctx;
   mathpresso::Expression exp;

-  // Initialize the context by adding a basic environment MathPresso offers.
+  // Initialize the context by adding MathPresso built-ins.
+Without this line
-  // It adds E and PI constants and all built-in functions. ctx.addEnvironment(mathpresso::kMPEnvironmentAll);
+  // functions like round(), sin(), etc won't be available. ctx.addBuiltIns();

   // Let the context know the name of the variables we will refer to and
   // their positions in the data pointer.
 We will use an array of 3 doubles,
-  // so index them by using `sizeof(double)`, like a normal C array. ctx.addVariable("x", 0 * sizeof(double));
+  // so index them by using `sizeof(double)`, like a normal C array.
+  //
+  // The `addVariable()` also contains a third parameter that describes
+  // variable flags, use `kVariableRO` to make certain variable read-only. ctx.addVariable("x", 0 * sizeof(double));
   ctx.addVariable("y", 1 * sizeof(double));
   ctx.addVariable("z", 2 * sizeof(double));

+  // Compile an expression.
+  //
-  // Compile some expression.
-The create parameters are:
+  // The create parameters are:
-  //   1. `mathpresso::Context&` - The expression's environment.
+  //   1. `mathpresso::Context&` - The expression's context / environment.
-  //   2. `const char* exp` - The expression string.
+  //   2. `const char* body` - The expression body.
-  //   3. `uint` - Options, just pass `mathpresso::kMPOptionNone`.
+  //   3. `unsigned int` - Options, just pass `mathpresso::kNoOptions`.
-  mathpresso::MPResult err = exp.create(ctx, "(x*y) % z", mathpresso::kMPOptionNone);
+  mathpresso::Error err = exp.compile(ctx, "(x*y) % z", mathpresso::kNoOptions);

-  if (err != mathpresso::kMPResultOk) {
+  // Handle possible syntax or compilation error. if (err != mathpresso::kErrorOk) {
-    // Handle possible syntax or compilation error. printf("Expression Error: %u\n", err);
+    printf("Expression Error: %u\n", err);
     return 1;
   }